NicoFrL/ProtDomRetriever/README.md

 https://github.com/NicoFrL

 ## Development Notes
 This project was developed with the assistance of AI language models, which provided guidance on code structure, best practices, and documentation.
-The core algorithm and scientific approach were designed and implemented by the author.
+The core algorithm and scientific approach were designed and implemented by the author on the basis of InterPro documentation.